Rammsd007/Excel-Sales-Dashboard/Readme.md

 - `Final_Excel_portfolio_Dashboard.xlsx` – Interactive dashboard file
 - `README.md` – Documentation (you’re reading it!)
 - `Screenshot_dashboard.png` – Preview image of the dashboard
+-
+📌 **Note**: If you see a warning like "File format and extension don't match," it's safe to open.
+The file is clean and works perfectly in Excel Desktop.

 ---